|Nation||United States of America (USA)|

 Pioneer 6 was the first of several NASA spacecraft designed for launch at six-month intervals to study interplanetary phenomena in space in heliocentric orbits similar to that of Earth.
 These spacecraft successfully provided simultaneous scientific measurements at widely dispersed locations in heliocentric orbit.

-The so-called Improved Thrust Augmented Delta launch vehicle’s third stage burned for 23 seconds to boost Pioneer 6 into heliocentric orbit.
-Initial solar orbit for the spacecraft ranged from 0.814 AU (perihelion) to 0.985 AU (aphelion) with a period of 311.3 days.
+The so-called Improved Thrust Augmented Delta launch vehicle’s third stage burned for 23 seconds to boost Pioneer 6 into a heliocentric orbit.
+Initial solar orbit for the spacecraft ranged from 0.814 AU (perihelion) to 0.985 AU (aphelion) with an orbital period of 311.3 days.

 By March 2, 1966, Pioneer 6 had transmitted about 250 million readings from its six scientific instruments.
-In the fall of 1969, JPL and UCLA scientists reported the results of a solar occultation performed from Nov.
+In the fall of 1969, scientists at NASA's Jet Propulsion Laboratory (JPL) and UCLA reported the results of a solar occultation performed from Nov.
 21 to 24, 1968.
-This was the first time that a spacecraft had been tracked while passing behind the Sun, allowing scientists, despite an unfavorable signal-to-noise ratio of data transmission, to examine the solar corona during this passage.
+This was the first time that a spacecraft had been tracked while passing behind the Sun, allowing scientists—despite an unfavorable signal-to-noise ratio of data transmission—to examine the solar corona during this passage.

 Scientists used instruments on Pioneer 6, in coordination with those on Pioneer 7, in November and December 1969 to measure solar wind particles and to carry out long-distance communications experiments.